PsyanticY/vaultfs/README.md

 - Hardin the logging. \[done\]
 - Implement rotating token and generating them from a role id. (maybe ?)
 - Implement getting configs from a file (that we may put in /etc/) \[done\]
+- Change the look with list call and search
+- Explore how to remove the cache entirely
 ### Notes

 Using a non Empty folder as the mountpoint fail with this error: